HidekiHiguchi/passwordGenerator/README.md

 # passwordGenerator
-Just a simple password generator
+Just a simple and open password generator.